 Angiostrongyliasis (Rat Lungworm)

-Angiostrongyliasis, also known as rat lungworm, is a disease that affects the brain and spinal cord.
+Angiostrongyliasis, also known as neuroangiostrongyliasis or rat lungworm, is a disease that affects the brain and spinal cord.
 It is caused by a parasitic nematode (roundworm parasite) called Angiostrongylus cantonensis.
 The adult form of A. cantonensis is only found in rodents.
 However, infected rodents can pass larvae of the worm in their feces.
 Snails, slugs, and certain other animals (including freshwater shrimp, land crabs, and frogs) can become infected by ingesting this larvae; these are considered intermediate hosts.
 Humans can become infected with A. cantonensis if they eat (intentionally or otherwise) a raw or undercooked infected intermediate host, thereby ingesting the parasite.
 For more information on the life-cycle of A. cantonensis, visit the CDC website.

 You can get angiostrongyliasis by eating food contaminated by the larval stage of A. cantonensis worms.
 In Hawaii, these larval worms can be found in raw or undercooked snails or slugs.
 Sometimes people can become infected by eating raw produce that contains a small infected snail or slug, or part of one.
 It is not known for certain whether the slime left by infected snails and slugs are able to cause infection.
 Angiostrongyliasis is not spread person-to-person.

 Diagnosing angiostrongyliasis can be difficult, as there are no readily available blood tests.